 Below are the best replies we got, from a wide variety of Wix users.
-Here’s how I’d summarize them: most people agree that Wix is super-easy to build a beginner’s website with, and it’s suitable for people who’ve never made a site before, have low requirements and are just making something basic.
+Here’s how I’d summarize them: like with other website builders such as Weebly (the main Wix competitor), Strikingly and Webflow, most people agree that Wix is super-easy to build a beginner’s website with, and it’s suitable for people who’ve never made a site before, have low requirements and are just making something basic.
 Let’s say you’re a baker in a small town and you want a simple, attractive site to show your opening hours, location etc. In this case, Wix will be fine for you, and may well be your best option.
 However, its simplicity has a cost — if you want to build a more advanced site and do some significant customization, Wix will be very limiting to you… and may lead to you pulling your hair out from its lack of flexibility and customization.

 Perhaps this comment says it best:

 “If you’re looking to make money online, then stay away from Wix.
 If you’re looking to make money in person and need a website, then Wix is for you.”